Conditional Extremes with Graphical Models: Introduction

 The remainder of this paper is structured as follows.
 Section \ref{Section:Methods} provides an overview of the CMEVM, introduces the MVAGG distribution, and describes the proposed structured CMEVM.
-Model inference, graphical selection, and model-based predictions are provided in Section \ref{Section:Inference}.
-In Section \ref{Section:Simulation_Study}, we illustrate the performance of our model and the graphical selection procedure, as well as the utility of the stepwise inference procedures.
-We then apply our model to river discharges in the upper Danube River basin \citepmain{Asadi_2015} in Section \ref{Section:Application}, and compare our model to the one proposed by \citetmain{Engelke_2020}.
+Methods for model inference, graphical selection, and model-based predictions are provided in Section \ref{Section:Inference}.
+In Section \ref{Section:Simulation_Study}, we illustrate the performance of our model, the graphical selection procedure, and the utility of the stepwise inference procedures.
+We then apply our model to discharges in the upper Danube River basin \citepmain{Asadi_2015} in Section \ref{Section:Application} and compare it to the one proposed by \citetmain{Engelke_2020}.
 Finally, we outline directions for future research in Section \ref{Section:Discussion}.